(A) The primary objectives of the Title IV-E program are:

 (1) Ensure the proper administration of funds, allocated or reimbursed.

-(2) Determine initial and continued eligibility for FCM program services.
+(2) Determine eligibility for FCM program services.

 (4) Assure that each child who has attained the minimum age for compulsory school attendance receiving FCM reimbursement is a full-time elementary or secondary school student.
 Full-time elementary or secondary school attendance includes the following: